Wednesday March 13, 2019

 For your muscles, protein is the key player.
 Exactly how much protein you need depends on gender, age, and how active you are.
 Plant based protein source examples are beans, legumes, quinoa, rice, soy, and nuts.

 Many people don’t realize the impact that their poor posture can have on the body, especially today day when so many people, including seniors, spend so much time sitting at desks and looking down at phones and tablets.
 This type of posture can negatively impact your neck, spine and joints.
 Standing and sitting up straight can protect all of your joints including knees.
 Keep posture in mind while sitting and standing.

 Ice is a great drug-free pain reliever to reduce swelling.
 It’s not recommended to apply ice directly to the skin.
 Instead, try IcyHeat Noni Lotion.
 The added menthol and camphor allow for quicker absorption of the noni giving almost instant pain relief relaxing your muscles and joints.
 Noni is world renowned for it’s natural anti inflammatory and pain relieving properties such as scolpotein.
-Research has shown Noni to be 75% effective as morphine with no negative side effects.
 You can also use IcyHeat Noni Lotion as a preventive, applying the lotion on muscles and joints before exercising.
 Numerous collegiate sports teams have their athletes apply our Noni Lotions to their calves and thighs 5 minutes before games to keep cramps and muscle fatigue at bay.